cyph/burner-sdk/README.md

 # @cyph/sdk

+## Overview

 The Cyph SDK allows third-party services to initiate new Cyph sessions.

----

-The following optional features are supported:
+The core functionality is to create an ephemeral encrypted text chat link that can be shared with two parties.
+Additionally, the following optional features are supported:

 * `Cyph.options.disableP2P`: Disables P2P networking for voice/video calls, with traffic instead
 routed through Twilio's low-latency network traversal infrastructure